 If you are a Federal Pell Grant recipient, we evaluate your completed courses at the end of each term to verify that you "earned" the level of enrollment of Pell Grant you received.
 This means that if you received a full-time Pell Grant payment, you must earn 12 credits for that term; three-quarter-time Pell Grant payment in a term means you must earn 9 credits, etc. If you receive an F, X, W, or NC grade for a course and your earned credits for a term do not equal the enrollment level at which you were awarded the Pell Grant, you must prove that you participated in the class that you did not earn credit for in order to keep the full amount of Pell Grant you received.
-To prove participation in a class in order to keep your full Pell Grant amount for that term, complete our Documentation of Attendance form found in Financial Aid Forms section of the Portal.
+To prove participation in a class, complete our Documentation of Attendance form found in Financial Aid Forms section of the Portal or respond as requested via email.